-1. Just start with something easy.
+1. Start with something easy

 If you are really struggling to get back into exercising and feeling totally overwhelmed by it all, sometimes it can be useful to just start with something easy.
 If going to do a big weights session at the gym is too much, then get outside and go for a brisk walk or a light jog, just to get moving.
 As soon as you start with something small and feel good from that, you’ll want to continue on and get back into your healthy habits.

-3. Remember how good it makes you feel.
+3. Remember how good it makes you feel

 Sometimes we focus too much on the effort of it, rather than the outcome.
-The thing with a workout is while it can be hard in the moment, you will always feel absolutely amazing afterwards.
-So, if you need something to help you refocus and motivate you, just remember that post-workout high.
-Aside from some sore muscles, you will never regret a workout.
+The thing with a workout is while it can be hard in the moment, very few people will say they don’t feel better afterwards.

-4. Schedule it in your diary.
+4. Schedule it

 Prepare your gym bag the night before and lay it next to your bed.
 Put your alarm on the other side of the room so when it goes off, you will have to get out of bed to turn it off.
 Once you are out of bed and your gym bag is already packed, you may as well get up and go.

 If you want to start making exercise a habit again, then try taking on a short one-month challenge to kick-start your routine.
 Lots of gyms, yoga studios and boot camps offer one-month challenges.
 By having it broken down into a smaller time frame, it won’t feel so over whelming.

-7. Get an exercise buddy.
+7. Find an exercise buddy

 It’s very easy to pull out of your workout if it’s just yourself you have to answer to.
 Having a friend, work colleague or family member to workout with is a great way to boost motivation, hold each other accountable and stick to your workout routine.
 It also adds a social aspect, which brings a little more fun back into working out.

 Find ways to mix up your workouts and incorporate other exercises that you enjoy into your routine.
 Picking up social sports, going for a jog on the beach, or simply walking the dog are all great ways to stay fit and healthy.

-9. Do it for yourself, not anyone else.
+9. Do it for yourself, not anyone else

 Remember habits are created by the consistent daily activities we chose to put our time towards.
 So the more consistent you are with your exercise routine, the easier it is to form healthy habits.
 Once it’s a habit, you just go on autopilot and exercising is part of your daily life.